Robbin' the Hood

-Robbin' the Hood is the second studio album by American ska punk band Sublime, released on March 1, 1994 on Skunk Records.
+Robbin' the Hood is the second studio album by American ska punk band Sublime, released on March 1, 1994, on Skunk Records.
 It is noted for its experimental nature, low production values, and numerous samples and interpolations of other artists.
+It is their final studio album released in lead singer Bradley Nowell's lifetime.

 Music and background

 Robbin' the Hood is notable for having low production values (the album sleeve boasts of its "13 self produced 4-track home recordings"), as well as including multiple samples and lyrics from other artists.
-The album also features 'Raleigh Soliloquies,' selections from a rant recorded by a man with schizophrenia named Raleigh Theodore Sakers, real name Rollie Theodore Saker).
+The album also features three "Raleigh Soliloquies", selections from a rant recorded by a man with schizophrenia named Raleigh Theodore Sakers.

 Follow up

 Some of the songs on the album contain parts that were later reused by the band on other albums.
 For example, the principal chord progression in the instrumental "Lincoln Highway Dub" was featured again in the band's later hit "Santeria", and elements of "Work That We Do" would later appear in "Under My Voodoo".
 Incidentally, it was during the recording of Robbin' the Hood, that the band recorded demos of "What I Got" and "Garden Grove."